BobbyShmurner/mod-uploader/README.md

 `qmod-name`: The asset name of the QMod.

+`qmod-url`: A custom URL to a QMod.
+This isn't required, but if it is specified, it will be used instead of `qmod-name`

 `tag`: The tag that the release is being released under.
 This should usually just be `${{github.ref_name}}`

 `mod-json`: The path to the `mod.json` file in your repo.
 This defaults to `mod.json`